ksnow-be/ksnow-be/README.md

 -->

 ### About Me
-- :telescope: I'm currently working on [ft_ls](https://github.com/reysand/ft_ls)
+- :euro:  I'm currently a software engineer of [Sber](https://www.sberbank.com/index).
-- :mortar_board: I'm currently studying Computer Science at the [MTUCI](https://mtuci.ru/?lang=en) and at the [School 21](https://21-school.ru).
+- :moyai: Backend, full-stack almost.
-- :seedling: I'm currently learning [Computational Thinking with Beginning C Programming](https://www.coursera.org/specializations/computational-thinking-c-programming)
+- :seedling: This repo is not my resume and contains only side projects.

 ### Tech Stack